Snowdonia Challenge Weekend

 Trepidation set in with the weekend’s challenges when it was discovered that someone had brought his all-in-one down suit, snow gaiters, crampons, and ice axe.
 This was fortunately quashed when we realised he had climbed the 7 peaks of the world prior to being a Scrum Master and he was to deliver a presentation on this immense achievement in the evening.

-As a team we climbed the highest mountain in Wales, Yr Wyddfa, fueled by Haribo and humour and paddled in its outflow lake (Llyn) at the base, powered by a full English and an unwillingness to be the first to test the cold water temperatures.
+As a team we climbed the highest mountain in Wales, Yr Wyddfa, fuelled by Haribo and humour and paddled in its outflow lake (Llyn) at the base, powered by a full English and an unwillingness to be the first to test the cold water temperatures.
 We refused to queue for the trig point now shrouded in cloud so instead found a beautiful slate sign round the side of the cafe to capture our mountain feats.

 Canoeing ended in wet clothes and shivering bodies with people being pushed off the pontoon or being cajoled into participating in the Butterfly Data synchronised diving act, but we had great fun paddling around and returning to our inner child.